 Simple, you will experience problems with your braking as you drive your vehicle.
 Whenever your brakes become less effective, you should immediately have them inspected by a mechanic.

-When to Change the Fluid
+When to Replace Brake Fluid

 Some car manufacturers may recommend that you change your brake fluid every 4 to 5 years while others may not provide any recommendation.
 The make and model of your vehicle are what really determines the intervals in between brake fluid changes.

 For instance, the average Chevrolet model has a brake fluid change recommendation of 45,000 miles.
 Then you have Honda which recommends every 3 years for the brake fluid change, no matter how much mileage has been added.
 Luxurious vehicles like the Mercedes-Benz are supposed to have new brake fluid every 20,000 miles or 2 years, whichever comes first.

-For instance, if you use your brakes a lot in city traffic or travel short distances on a regular basis, then your brake fluid and brake components will all wear down faster.
-But if you regularly drive on the interstate or on roads with consistent speed, then your brake fluid will last longer.
+For instance, if you use your brakes a lot in city traffic or travel short distances on a regular basis, then your brake fluid and brake components will all wear down quicker.
+But if you regularly drive on the highway or on roads with consistent speed, then your brake fluid will last longer.

-- How Long do Brake Pads Last?
+See Also: How Long do Brake Pads Last?

-Signs to Notice
+Signs to Look For

 Normal brake fluid should appear transparent.
 But if it has color to it, then you need to change the brake fluid.
 The color will often be brown or a rusty color.
 This is often an indication that the brake fluid is old and contaminated.

 Another sign to watch out for is a spongy brake pedal.
 Bad brake fluid will reduce the hydraulic pressure created by stepping on the brake pedal.
 This causes a spongy feeling when you step on the brake pedal.

 Overall, you shouldn’t worry too much about brake fluid changes.
-Even if you do end up having to change the fluid, it will only cost you between $70 and $100.
-This is cheap compared to other things that could go wrong with the braking system.
-If brake fluid is all you need to worry about, then you’ll be lucky.
+Even if you do end up having to change the fluid, it will only cost you between $70 and $120 to flush and change the brake fluid.